bdickason/shots/README.md

 ## Shots

-A Shot is a combination of text and images posted by a user.
+A Shot is a combination of text and/or images posted by a user.

 A Shot may only belong to one project.